-The 2014 Alberta Human Rights Commission Diversity Leadership Award of Distinction was awarded to Enbridge Pipelines Inc. for their efforts in creating a diverse and inclusive workplace.
-Enbridge, along with other Alberta Business Awards of Distinction recipients, was honoured at a gala in Edmonton on February 28, 2014.
+The 2015 Alberta Human Rights Commission Diversity Leadership Award of Distinction was awarded to two Alberta organizations, Prospect Human Services and Westcan Bulk Transport, for their efforts in creating diverse and inclusive workplaces.
+Along with other Alberta Business Awards of Distinction recipients, they were honoured at an awards event in Leduc, Alberta on February 27, 2015.

-Enbridge has shown leadership in embracing diversity in their workforce, encouraging respect and inclusion, and working toward eliminating discrimination and barriers to fair employment practices.
-Enbridge also received the 2014 Employer of Persons with Disabilities Award of Distinction, sponsored by Alberta Human Services.
+Prospect and Westcan have both shown leadership in embracing diversity in their workforce, encouraging respect and inclusion, and working toward eliminating discrimination and barriers to fair employment practices.

-Other finalists of the Diversity Leadership Award of Distinction, also recognized for their efforts in building diverse and inclusive workplaces, included Sawridge Inn and Conference Centre Jasper and the Regional Municipality of Wood Buffalo.
+Other finalists of the Diversity Leadership Award of Distinction, also recognized for their efforts in building diverse and inclusive workplaces, included Aerotek and the City of Calgary.

 The Alberta Human Rights Commission is an independent commission of the Government of Alberta.